Glenside, Pennsylvania: Education

 Cheltenham Township School District operates one school in Glenside, Glenside Elementary.
 Abington School District operates one school in Glenside, Copper Beech Elementary.

 Saint Luke Catholic School in Glenside is a parochial school, part of St. Luke The Evangelist Roman Catholic Church, with approximately 315 students in 2019.

-Westminster Theological Seminary, is a Protestant theological seminary in Glenside.
+Arcadia University is found in Glenside, as well as Westminster Theological Seminary, a Protestant theological seminary.

 Media

 Glenside is served by two weekly newspapers: Times Chronicle and Glenside News, both papers a division of Montgomery News.